Justice Page Middle School

 Extracurriculars Offered:

-Debate/Speech Clubs, Environmental/Outdoors Clubs, Journalism/Newspaper Club, Theater, Visual Arts
+Debate/Speech Clubs, Environmental/Outdoors Clubs, Journalism/Newspaper Clubs, Theater, Visual Arts Clubs

 Uniforms